SAP-docs/btp-cloud-platform/docs/50-administration-and-ops/access-sap-authorization-and-trust-management-service-apis-ebc9113.md

 ## Prerequisites

--   You required the following scopes to create the service instance:
+-   You require the following scopes to create the service instance:

     -   `xs_authorization.read`
     -   `xs_authorization.write`